 - Taxpayers with annual gross incomes of $10 million or more gave the most non cash donations at $5.8 billion or 20 percent of all donations.
 The average donation amount per return of taxpayers in this category was $2.2 million.
 Taxpayers with annual gross incomes between $100,000 and $200,000 gave $5.1 billion (18.3 percent of all donations), representing the second largest group to give in terms of dollar value.
 The overall average donation amount for all taxpayers claiming donations and deductions were just over $4,100.

 ||(Money amounts are in the thousands of dollars)

 |Art and collectibles

-Source: Internal Revenue Service, Statistics of Income Bulletin, Spring 2010
+Footnote: (1) "Other" donations include donations of intellectual property.
+Source: Internal Revenue Service, Statistics of Income Bulletin, Spring 2012

 Charitable Giving to Education, Health and Arts: An Analysis of Data Collected in the Center on Philanthropy Panel Study, 2003 analyzed